#3103: Exoplanet System

 There's a pulsar here but it's probably fine

-A waterworld paradise with beautiful oceans and warm-- wait, no, we just got new measurements, it's a hellish steam oven
+A waterworld paradise with beautiful oceans and warm - wait, no, we just got new measurements, it's a hellish steam oven

-[Label pointing to a small object:]
+[Label pointing to a tiny planet:]

 Mini Pluto